Internships with the Environmental Change and Security Program

-The Environmental Change and Security Program is seeking interns to:
+Internships with the Environmental Change and Security Program are designed to provide the opportunity for interns to:

-- Write for our award-winning blog, New Security Beat
+- Contribute to our award-winning blog, New Security Beat

 - Network with leading experts in the environment, development, and security field

 - Work closely with the friendly, dynamic “Green Team” at the Wilson Center

 - Researching and writing stories for New Security Beat and ECSP’s website

-- Assisting the preparation of publications and/or outreach materials
+- Assisting in the preparation of publications and/or outreach materials

 - Performing administrative assignments in support of ECSP activities